opfesoft/sol-docs/db/characters/gameobject_respawn.md

 ### guid

 The GUID of the game object.
-See gameobject.guid
+See [gameobject.guid](../world/gameobject.md#guid)

 ### respawntime

 The time when the game object should be respawned in Unix time.

+### mapId

+The Map ID.
+See [Map.dbc](../../dbc/Map.md#content)

-### instance
+### instanceid

 If the game object belonged in an instance, this field holds the instance ID where this game object should be respawned.
 Each instance is different depending on the group so this field is vital in keeping track of which game objects should be respawned for which players at what time.
+See [instance.id](instance.md#id)